How Long Do MacBooks Last? Pro & Air Lifespan

 Answer: 5-7 years with light use

 If your MacBook Air is mainly used for things like checking email, editing documents, browsing online, and streaming the occasional video, your MacBook Air could easily last up to seven years.
 This is true even if you frequently use your laptop, since these tasks are less processor-intensive.
 However, just as with the MacBook Pros, the same caveat applies.
 While your laptop could very likely last longer than seven years with good care and light use, it will eventually stop being able to update to the latest software.
 While your laptop will still function, not having the latest software can be inconvenient, as you might find your laptop is incompatible with certain applications or features.
+This means that MacBooks from 2017 to 2019 are about old enough to start considering replacement.
 For more helpful tips on managing your Apple devices and making the most of their features, sign up for our free Tip of the Day Newsletter.

 How to Extend the Life of Your MacBook